ROCm/ROCgdb/README-ROCM.md

 forth in a signed agreement between the parties or in AMD’s Standard Terms and Conditions of Sale.

-AMD, the AMD Arrow logo are trademarks of Advanced Micro Devices, Inc.  Google® is a registered trademark of Google LLC.
-PCIe® is a registered trademark of PCI-SIG Corporation.
-Linux is the registered trademark of Linus Torvalds in the U.S. and other countries.
-Red Hat and the Shadowman logo are registered trademarks of Red Hat, Inc. www.redhat.com in the U.S. and other countries.
-SUSE is a registered trademark of SUSE LLC in the United Stated and other countries.
+AMD, the AMD Arrow logo are trademarks of Advanced Micro Devices, Inc.  Linux® is the registered trademark of Linus Torvalds in the U.S. and other countries.
-Ubuntu and the Ubuntu logo are registered trademarks of Canonical Ltd.  Other product names used in this publication are for identification purposes only and may be trademarks of their respective companies.
+RedHat® and the Shadowman logo are registered trademarks of Red Hat, Inc. www.redhat.com in the U.S. and other countries.
+SUSE® is a registered trademark of SUSE LLC in the United Stated and other countries.
+Ubuntu® and the Ubuntu logo are registered trademarks of Canonical Ltd.  Other product names used in this publication are for identification purposes only and may be trademarks of their respective companies.

 Copyright (c) 2019-2020 Advanced Micro Devices, Inc.  All rights reserved.